 Hypersensitivity reaction (HSR) can happen in people who take abacavir and whose genes make them more likely to have HSR.
 It can be life-threatening if the drug is not stopped right away.
 It can be prevented by testing for this tendency before the drug is used.
 It may occur 1-6 weeks after starting the drug.
 HSR has also been reported for some other ARV drugs.

 Symptoms of HSR include:

 Lactic acidosis leads to high levels of acid in the blood, which can be fatal.
 It can result from the use of NRTIs.

 Symptoms of lactic acidosis include:

-- Long-lasting nausea, vomiting, and abdominal pain
+- Long-lasting nausea, vomiting, and belly pain

 - Unusual fatigue